Archive | My Life Is Crazy Too

 Posted on 06 December 2012 by Kari Gibson

 My Life Is Crazy Too is a new series of reader submissions.
 This is your opportunity to share stories about life, love, and mommyhood to provide understanding, hope, and compassion in the unique situations each of us face every day.
-If you would like to submit a story to this series, email me at karigib@gmail.com.
-Today’s crazy guest is Katie Daniels.
+If you would like to submit a story to this series, Today’s crazy guest is Katie Daniels.
 Her blog is private for family and friends.

 The “Wonder of God.”
 What exactly does wonder mean?
 According to Google, wonder is: